MicrosoftDocs/SupportArticles-docs/support/dotnet/csharp/compute-hash-values.md

     tmpNewHash = new MD5CryptoServiceProvider().ComputeHash(tmpSource);
     ```

 2. The most straightforward way to compare two byte arrays is to loop through the arrays, comparing each individual element to its counterpart from the second value.
-If any elements are different, or if the two arrays are not the same size, the two values are not equal.
+If any elements are different, or if the two arrays aren't the same size, the two values aren't equal.

     ```csharp
     bool bEqual = false;